1. Fulfill Eligibility Criteria

 After we notify you that your application is approved, it’s time to provide payment so you can move to the final stage.
 The fastest and easiest way to pay is through our online certification system.

-Once payment is received, we’ll either email you with an eligibility number that you’ll use to schedule your test appointment or you'll be notified that your application has been selected for audit.
+Once payment is received, we’ll email you an eligibility number that you’ll use to schedule your test appointment.
 You are eligible for one year, and you may take the exam up to three times during that year.

 5. Schedule Test Appointment